Definitions of HCV Incidence

 HCV Incidence Data

-The CDC HCV surveillance data from 1982 to 2019 shows a peak in the estimated number of acute HCV cases in 1989, a steady decline from 1990 to 2005, a relative leveling off between 2006 and 2010, and then an increase from 2010 to 2019 (Figure 3).[2]
-In 2019, a total of 4,136 new cases of acute hepatitis C were reported to the CDC from 44 states; based on this number, the CDC estimated a total of 57,500 new acute cases of HCV in 2019.[2]
-From 2010 to 2019, the number of estimated annual acute HCV infections increased by 387% (Figure 4).[2]
-This steady and significant increase in new HCV infections from 2010 to 2019 is attributed primarily to the opioid epidemic, and associated injection drug use, particularly among young adults.[3,4,5,6] The following summarizes CDC HCV surveillance data in 2019 based on specific groups and demographic factors.[2]
+In 2023, a total of 4,966 new cases of acute hepatitis C were reported to the CDC and this corresponds to an estimated 69,000 new acute cases of HCV in 2023.[2]
+From 2010 to 2020, the number of estimated annual acute HCV infections steadily increased, but then leveled off during the years 2020-2023.[2]
+The increase in new HCV infections from 2010 to 2021 and the persistent high number of cases has been primarily attributed to the opioid epidemic and associated injection drug use, particularly among young adults.[3,4,5,6] The following summarizes CDC HCV surveillance data for 2021 based on specific groups and demographic factors (Figure 3).[2]

 Importance of HCV Incidence Data

-The United States HCV incidence data provide important information for monitoring trends in transmission patterns, developing hepatitis C prevention strategies, monitoring the effectiveness of any implemented plans, and identifying focal outbreaks or regional patterns of infection.
-In addition, valuable information emerges when data is categorized by age group, gender, race/ethnicity, and risk factor for acquiring hepatitis C virus; these data may inform major prevention strategies.
+The United States HCV incidence data provide important information for monitoring trends in transmission patterns, developing hepatitis C prevention strategies, monitoring the effectiveness of implemented prevention plans, and identifying focal outbreaks or regional patterns of infection.
+In addition, valuable information emerges when data are categorized by age group, sex, race/ethnicity, and risk factor for acquiring HCV, as these data may inform major population-specific prevention strategies.